 Daisy loves to feed herself now and has even stopped squeezing half the food all over herself!

-Daisy has also perfected eating a wide variety of different foods now – including spaghetti!
+Daisy has also perfected eating a wide variety of different foods now – including 15 minute spaghetti bolognese!

 Daisy rocking her first ever Christmas jumper – mine is matching!

 I’ve been ill for the past day.
 REALLY ill.
 So ill I haven’t even done any work or been on social media for more than a couple of minutes.
 My lovely mum took Daisy today and she found dairy and soya free chocolate yoghurts!
 Daisy had a couple of spoonfuls and got most of it on her face.
 I Facetimed her so I could see her while I was awake and she was having great fun!
 Unfortunately we’ve both had a bad sickness bug the last few days and Daisy projectile vomited all over the supermarket while out with grandma.
 Her pram had to be dismantled, again, to wash everything.
 It hasn’t been a great few days for us!
 Here’s hoping I can eat some dinner and tomorrow is a better day!
 Hope you’ve had a better weekend than me – what have you all been up to?